MichaelEPope/nsrestlet/DEVELOPMENT.md

 2. Add lots of comments.
 Again, readable from top to bottom.

 3. Keep things sequential (because it keep code understandable).
-It's popular in JS to create subfunctions an modularize.
+It's popular in JS to create sub-functions an modularize.
 This sometimes makes the code difficult to understand though.
 As an example, don't say `I'm splitting the function because it's too large`, instead ask yourself `would splitting the function here make sense to someone not familiar with the code?`